-This is based on my 6+ months driving through Central America, exploring the highlights and spending some time off the tourist track thanks to having my own wheels.
+This is based on my 6+ months driving through Central America, exploring the highlights, and spending some time well off the tourist track thanks to having my own set of wheels.

 Ah, Honduras, sorry to give you last place, but somebody had to take the fall.
-Admittedly we only spent a single night in the country as we passed through, so this placement might not be fair, but it’s just that there wasn’t really anything that called us to explore.
+Admittedly, we spent the least amount of time in the country as we just passed through, so this placement might not be totally fair.

-The only things that we might have wanted to explore would be the Copan Ruins (but we’d already seen a handful of really awesome ruins) or the famous islands along the Caribbean Coast (mainly for divers, which we are not), but that would have required us to drive all the way across the country and leave the truck on the mainland.
+The biggest things that we might have wanted to explore would be the Copan Ruins (but we’d already seen so many awesome ruins over the past few months) or the famous islands along the Caribbean Coast (mainly for divers, which we are not), but that would have required us to drive all the way across the country and leave the truck on the mainland.

 Add in the fact that Honduras is surprisingly expensive for what it is, and we simply preferred to move on to Nicaragua.

-That’s not to say that there aren’t pleasant little towns and friendly locals, just that it was basically more of the same in neighboring countries which seemed to us to be both more interesting and more affordable (given our limited time and budget).
+That’s not to say that there aren’t pleasant little towns, beautiful things to see, and friendly locals, but that’s equally true in ALL of the neighboring countries which seemed to us to be both more interesting and more affordable (given our limited time and budget).

 What I Didn’t Like: Overpriced and the most heavily potholed roads of the trip.
 Kids and adults would pretend to work to fill in those holes (they would fill in like four or five) and then stand there with shovels asking for money, this was like every mile along the road.
-If they were actually working on a daily basis, there would be no potholes left.
+If anybody was actually working on a daily basis, there would be no potholes left.